 - In the matter In re Linerboard Antitrust Litigation, provided liability expert report and deposition testimony for a large coalition of direct-action plaintiffs involved in a complex horizontal conspiracy matter.

 - In the matter Sullivan v.
 DB Investments, submitted declaration regarding the allocation of settlement funds and the pass-through of price increases for diamonds.

 - In the matter In re Vitamins Antitrust Litigation, provided liability expert report and deposition testimony regarding the existence of collusive behavior on behalf of more than 100 direct action plaintiffs.

-- Working on behalf of DOJ’s Tax Division, provided expert report and deposition testimony regarding an auction of a professional sports franchise.
+- Worked on behalf of DOJ’s Tax Division, provided expert report and deposition testimony regarding an auction of a professional sports franchise.

 - Performed general game theory instruction for a consortium of telecommunication bidders interested in bidding for FCC spectrum.

 PhD, Economics, University of California, San Diego